metaplex-foundation/developer-hub/src/pages/bubblegum/verify-creators.md

 These instructions will toggle a **Verified** boolean on the appropriate item of the cNFT's **Creators** array.
 That boolean is important as it allows apps such as wallets and marketplaces to know which creators are genuine and which ones are not.

-Let's now see how a creator can verify or unverify themselves on a Compressed NFT.
+It is worth noting that creators can verify themselves directly when [minting the Compressed NFT](/bubblegum/mint-cnfts) by signing the mint transaction.
+That being said, let's now see how a creator can verify or unverify themselves on an existing Compressed NFT.

 ## Verify a Creator